org-arl/VirtualAcousticOcean.jl/README.md

 pkg> add VirtualAcousticOcean
 ```

+> [!IMPORTANT]
+> You must run `julia` in multi-threading mode (flag `-t auto` or environment variable `JULIA_NUM_THREADS` set to `auto`) for `VirtualAcousticOcean.jl` to provide good performance.
+While, it will run in a single-threaded mode, the delivery of frames may be delayed and unreliable. `VirtualAcousticOcean.jl` will print out a WARNING if you accidentally run in single-threaded mode.

 ### Setting up a simulation

 Setting up a simulation is simple.
 We first describe an environment and create a propagation model, as one would with the [propagation modeling toolkit](https://org-arl.github.io/UnderwaterAcoustics.jl/stable/pm_basic.html):